 - TRANS is transposition.
 You use it to pitch shift per semi tone.
 EG TRANS 3 is 3 semitones or a minor third.

-- Set up two PARTS on your vector to trigger one percussion type each.
+- Set up two PARTS to trigger one percussion voice each.

 - Make sure they are short notes so you can hear the spaces between everything.

 - Configure PRESETS in the two PARTS as follows:

 - Configure PART 1 as eight notes with hit one per step, and a LEN of 4.

 - Configure PART 2 as eight notes with hit one per step, and a LEN of 8.